FREQUENTLY ASKED QUESTIONS

 3. Can I use AquaStool to extract DNA from other biospecimens?

-Yes, for DNA extraction from cultured cells, simply add AquaStool solution to the cell pellet or the culture dish after removing the culture medium, and vortex to lyse the cells.
-For DNA extraction from animal tissues, such as tail snips, homogenize the tissue sample in AquaStool solution.
-After lysis and homogenization, follow the fecal DNA extraction protocol to recover the DNA from the cleared lysate.
+Yes, for DNA/RNA extraction from cultured cells, simply add AquaStool solution to the cell pellet or the culture dish after removing the culture medium, and vortex or pipet to lyse the cells.
+For DNA/RNA extraction from tissues, homogenize the tissue sample in AquaStool solution.
+After homogenization, mix the crude lysate with (for plant tissues) or without (for animal tissues) isopropanol-diluted (1:1 dilution) AquaRemove, and centrifuge to recover the cleared lysate for DNA/RNA precipitation with 0.8 volumes of isopropanol.

 4. How should I air-dry the fecal samples?